- Basic guidelines

 - Patches should be sufficiently tested before submitting.

-- Patches should be submitted to mesa-dev
+- Patches should be submitted via a merge request for review.

 - Lines should be limited to 75 characters or less so that git logs displayed in 80-column terminals avoid line wrapping.
 Note that git log uses 4 spaces of indentation (4 + 75 < 80).